figtools/figgy.python-reference/README.md

     figgy config sync --config figgy/figgy-secrets.json --env dev --replication-only
 ```

+When asked to enter the SERVICE_NAME, input the SERVICE_NAME you put in `src/config.py`.

 Follow the prompts, you'll be asked to add a username / password.
 You can put anything and encrypt it with whatever
 encryption key you want ;).

 Booya, you just stored some UBER secret credentials AND you shared them with our application!
 Woo woo! :sunglasses:

 ### Third: Add our application configs
-Next, lets impersonate a developer, so lets re-login to the sandbox and select `dev` for the ROLE.
+Next, lets impersonate a developer, so lets re-login to the sandbox under the `dev` role

 ```console
     $   figgy login sandbox --role dev